The Fun in Dys-Funk-tional

 Got any dys-funk-tional stories in your family?

-42 Responses to “The Fun in Dys-Funk-tional”
+42 thoughts on “The Fun in Dys-Funk-tional

 1. NEVER tell my sons about the 3-minute rule!
 Never!
 When I go to my favorite restaurant, a cajun restaurant with crawfish po’boy sandwiches and romaulade sauce that is to die for – and I can’t eat all my sandwich, I bring it home, totally excited about tomorrow’s lunch.
 Well, my boys think it is a hoot to get a jump on MY leftovers.
 So much so, that when I drive allllll the way to Nashville about twice a year and eat at Cheesecake Factory, my oldest just KNOWS that I have left over cheesecake, sneaks over and EATS it – it’s like, “Mom has leftovers!
 I can SENSE it. . . .
 MUST.GO.TO.MOM’s.REFRIGERATOR.”
 I hate to think how they’ll torture me when I’m 105.